 This is the most common white wine in Italy.
 It’s grown most prevalently in central regions and has a lot of clones like Trebbiano Toscano, Trebbiano d’Abruzzo, Trebbiano di Romagna, Trebbiano di Soave, Trebbiano Giallo, and Procanico.
 It also provides a base for other white wine blends like Frascati.

 Usually, Trebbiano is very dry and acidic, but lately, some producers have achieved sweetness.
-It takes away somewhat from their crisp, refreshing nature, but can provide a bit of extra flavor for those who prefer it.
+It takes away somewhat from their crisp, refreshing nature, but can provide a bit of extra flavour for those who prefer it.

 There are two different wines in Italy called Vernaccia.
 They come from Tuscany and Sardinia.
 To add to the confusion you may already be experiencing, there’s also a red Vernaccia variety from the Marche region.